joebumbulis/Simple_Calculator/README.md

   * When I click the "calculate" button, the value in the first box should be added to the value in the second box.
   * Your output should be injected into the area for displaying output.
 * Add some styles to this project and make it something pretty to look at.

+## Initial Review of project
+* Scale of 1-10 (1 = easy, 10 = impossible)
+* 8

+* Began with very little understanding of Javascript.
+Struggled with the language, but was able to tool around, experiment, and with my instructors processing of the problem, I was able to come to a solution.